-My research to date has been mostly in formal linguistics, more specifically syntactic and morphological theory, from a comparative perspective.
+My academic research has been mostly in formal linguistics, more specifically syntactic and morphological theory, from a comparative perspective.
 That means that I have been aiming to contribute to a better understanding of the underlying system of knowledge and language structures determining the possible (and impossible) arrangement of words or sub-parts of words in a given language.
 Comparing the differences and commonalities between closely and not so closely related languages helps us getting a clearer idea of the range and limits of variation between human languages, providing the empirical basis for a better understanding of the characteristics of the human Faculty of Language.
-In addition to my formal inclinations, I am fascinated by the construction of identities (particularly the special significance assigned to national ones), the role language can play in it and how that interacts language ideology and impacts (or doesn’t) political situations.
-A slightly more detailed outline of my research, as well as my publications and presentations can be found in the Research section.
+In addition to my formal inclinations, I am fascinated by the construction of identities (particularly the special significance assigned to national ones), the role language can play in it and how that interacts with language ideology and impacts (or doesn’t) political situations.
+A slightly more detailed outline of my research, as well as my publications, datasets and presentations can be found in the Research section.

 I obtained my PhD in Theoretical and Applied Linguistics at the Department of Theoretical and Applied Linguistics at the University of Cambridge (King’s College).
 Until autumn of 2024 I was working as lecturer/researcher (Akademischer Rat) at the Department for General Linguistics (Sprachwissenschaftliches Seminar) of the Georg-August University Göttingen.
 I have previously also been working in linguistic research and/or teaching at Humboldt University Berlin and the universities of Wuppertal, Bielefeld and Hertfordshire.